hackisonjd/heehoposting/README.md

 ## License:

 Man, I dunno.
 Do whatever you want, just don't pretend that its me doing it.
 I'm just yapping about myself on this website so I have zero idea why I'd need to elaborate on this.

+## Plans:

+Current plan is for me to use this website as my own little personal spot on the web, but the domain itself is going to get a ton of use. :)